official-elinas/zeus-llm-trainer/README.md

 # 🦙🌲🤏 Alpaca-LoRA

 - 2023/05/14 - **Continuing rewrite**
-    - Added more defaults and option to pass additional non-defined HF Trainer arguments.
+    - Fixed LoRA adapter saving.
+Currently, it saves full model and adapter.
+    - Allow for usage of passing arg `--gradient_accumulation_steps=<steps>` OR `--global_batch_size=<batch_size>` One must be picked over the other depending on calculation you prefer.
-    - Also implemented xformers as an option to replace the default attention method.
+    - Implemented xformers as an option to replace the default attention method with `--use_xformers`
     - Argument name changes, will be documented.
 - 2023/05/08 - **Reworking trainer**

 **TODO**
-- [ ] Use batch per device and gradient accumulation steps to calculate global steps
+- [x] Use batch per device and gradient accumulation steps to calculate global steps
-- [ ] Save LoRA adapter correctly every checkpoint instead of the full model
+- [x] Save LoRA adapter correctly every checkpoint instead of the full model
 - [ ] Working Deepspeed support (currently untested)
 - [ ] Implement loading arguments from JSON